WINTER STORM ANNIVERSARY MESSAGE (#1)

 *The City is divided into 19 different snow routes.

 *There are over 400 miles of streets in Rapid City.
 Most of the streets are multi-lane with two, three and four-lanes of traffic.
-Stretching out the lanes and the 400 miles expands considerably.
-During a particular snow event, City crews can be traveling a distance from Rapid City to California and back.
+Stretching out the lanes, City crews can work 1500 lane miles during a storm event.
+During a particular snow event, City crews can travel the distance from Rapid City to Atlanta or farther than the road distance from Rapid City to Los Angeles.

 *No snow 'event' is the same.
 Each event brings its own unique weather characteristics.
 City officials begin preparing for each snow event days in advance.